Dear readers of ADxS.org, please forgive the disruption.

 In particular, cortisol inhibits the innate immune system:58

-• Inhibition of NF-kB
+• Inhibition of the NF-kB

 • inhibits its proinflammatory effect in